 Assigned to Google

 US Patent Application 20100287178

 Filed: May 8, 2009

 The present invention pertains to enhancement or refinement of estimated locations based upon user-specific information.
-Upon user authorization, geographical information is extracted from a number of user-related sources, including the web browser history, search history, maps history, address book, e-mail archives and calendar entries.
+Upon user authorization, geographical information is extracted from many user-related sources, including the web browser history, search history, maps history, address book, e-mail archives, and calendar entries.

 Such information is used to build a spatial index of specific physical locations for a geocoded result set.
-From this, heat maps identifying particular locations from the user-related sources are created for different periods of time.
+From this, heat maps identifying particular locations from the user-related sources are created for different periods.

-So, Google might use GPS or Cell tower triangualation, or even IP addresses to create an initial estimate of the location of someone using one of these services, and then look at heatmaps of locations from data collected about that person to refine an estimate of where they might be located.
+So, Google might use GPS or cell tower triangulation, or even IP addresses to create an initial estimate of the location of someone using one of these services, and then look at heatmaps of locations from data collected about that person to refine an estimate of where they might be located.

-Location information used to create heatmaps may be scored based upon a number of factors.
+Location information used to create heatmaps may be scored based upon many factors.
 For instance, if the information is old, it might be considered too stale to be useful.
 Some types of searches might be more helpful than others, such as a maps search carrying more weight than email information.